aplteam/MarkAPL/Docs/MarkAPL.md

 Notes:

 * Two empty lines end a footnote.
-* As soon as something is not indented by two blanks a footnote definition ends.
+* As soon as something is not indented by two spaces a footnote definition ends.
 * The footnote identifiers must start with an upper case or lower case ASCII character or a digit and may contain any upper case and lower case characters, digits and the underscore (`_`) but nothing else.
-* The footnotes (= the ordered list) are wrapped in a `<div id="footnotes_div">` tag to make them easily styleable with CSS.
+* The footnotes (= the ordered list) are wrapped in a `<div id="footnotes_div">` tag to make them styleable with CSS.
 * Footnotes always go to the very end of the HTML document.
 * ~~In case of footnote contains a `:` then `<<br>>` (new line) is inserted after the colon.~~